mmooddaa/mmooddaa.github.io/index.md

 Welcome!

-I am a Postdoctoral Fellow at the Weatherhead Center for International Affairs and Department of Government at [Harvard University](https://www.gov.harvard.edu/).
+I am an Assistant Professor in the Department of Political Science at [Stanford University](https://politicalscience.stanford.edu/).
 My research interests span international political economy, international institutions, and law, with a focus on the politics of global capitalism.
 I study how the growth of private authority influences domestic legal development and the power of countries to regulate foreign commerce.
 I also have ongoing research projects in related areas including transnational anti-corruption efforts and global competition law.

-I was previously a Postdoctoral Associate at Yale University and I hold a PhD in Government from Cornell University.
-Beginning in September 2024, I will be an Assistant Professor in the Department of Political Science at Stanford University.
+I hold a PhD in Government from Cornell University and I have previously held postdoctoral positions at Yale University and Harvard University.